mexicanpepe/Reviews-API/README.md

 ### Optimizations:
-* Implemented an ETL process to migrate over 7GB/20M+ entries into a redesigned postreSQL database optimizing query times to ~1ms.
+* Implemented an ETL process to migrate over 7GB/20M+ entries into a redesigned PostgreSQL database optimizing query times to ~1ms.
 * Scaled horizontally to a microservice architecture with 3 AWS EC2 instances.
 * Utilized an NGINX load balancer to distribute traffic across servers and take advantage of caching capabilities.